singerla/automizer-data/README.md

 const summary = await parser.storeXlsxFile(file, store)
 ```
 # Query Data
-As all the Sheets are tagged, our queries will use tags as well to find the desired datasets.
+As all the Sheets are tagged, our queries will use tags to find the desired datasets.

 ```ts
 import { getData, Store } from '../src';